 Rehabilitated towpath after repairs.

-As the nonprofit partner to the park, the Trust works in tandem with NPS to secure funding to support towpath continuity and rehabilitation.
+As the philanthropic partner to the park, the Trust works in tandem with the NPS to secure funding to support towpath continuity and rehabilitation.
 In 2016, an engineering study was conducted with the assistance of the Allegheny Trail Alliance (ATA).
 They found that the entire towpath urgently needed rehabilitation.
-The National Park Service put forth a plan to remediate the trail in sections with priority on areas where conditions of the trail have been most affected by potholes, drainage issues, roots, etc.
+The NPS put forth a plan to remediate the trail in sections with priority on areas where conditions of the trail have been most affected by potholes, drainage issues, roots, etc.

-Since 2018, when the project first began, the Trust, in partnership with the National Park Service and the State of Maryland’s Transportation Alternatives Program (TAP), has rehabilitated over 120 miles of the towpath.
+Since 2018, when the project first began, the Trust, in partnership with the NPS and the State of Maryland’s Transportation Alternatives Program (TAP), has supported rehabilitation for over 120 miles of the towpath.
 What does restoration look like?
 Rocks, roots, and other debris are removed before the trail is then degraded to facilitated water runoff.
 A crushed stone dust is then applied to the towpath’s surface, making it less likely to erode and rut.

 Photos by Simon Barber, Francis Grant-Suttie, NPS, Chris Hanessian